andyborrell/pygamezero_bird/docs/source/part4.rst

 Python would think that :code:`screen.draw.text` is a whole statement, and that doesn't make sense to it.

-Hopefully now when you play the game you see a number 7 at the top of the screen.
+* Check that now when you play the game you see a number 7 at the top of the screen.

 So why is this statement so big?
 Well, it's because we're calling a function which takes a lot of **arguments**.
 Arguments are like options.
 When you call a function, if there are no arguments it looks like this: